What is ancestral calling?

 However there also was an acknowledgment that mental illness due to a genetic component not ancestral calling existed.

-Generally a person can have an ancestral calling and struggle with mental illness, they can also have an ancestral calling and not suffer from any mental illnesses.
+Generally you can have an ancestral calling and struggle with mental illness.
+You can also have an ancestral calling and not suffer from any mental illnesses.

-The reverse is also true, they can suffer from a mental illness exclusively without it being attached to an ancestral calling.
-Proper consultation, diagnosis, assessment is necessary by trained and experienced people.
+The reverse is also true.
+You can suffer from a mental illness exclusively without it being attached to an ancestral calling.
+Proper and in-depth consultation, diagnosis, assessment are necessary through qualified, trained and experienced people.
+Those with lived-experiences often have an added advantage.

-What help is available for mental health-related issues?
+What help is available for mental health illnesses and/or ancestral calling?

-Mental health has been a long neglected issue that affects people daily.
-It is encouraging that though we still have a long journey ahead conversations around mental health issues are becoming more mainstream, helping in reducing stigma and ignorance.
+Mental health has been a long neglected issue that affects us daily.
+It is encouraging that though we still have a long journey ahead conversations around mental health issues are becoming more mainstream in culture, helping in de-stigmatizing it and empowering societies through knowledge.